layla7/Dockerfile/README.md

 #### 1. rsync
    ```
-   rsync -avzhP SOURCE TARGET
+   rsync -avzhP SOURCE TARGET [--exclude PATTERN]
    ```
-   For example, if you want to transfer a directory `/home/user/foo` from `user@host` to `/workspace` of a container, run the command below, and vice versa.
+   If you want to exclude some files or directories, add `--exclude PATTERN` recursively as many as you want.
+For example, suppose you want to transfer a directory `/home/user/foo` from `user@host` to `/workspace` of a container and you want to exclude `bar` and `foobar.py` in this directory.
+In this case, run the command below, and vice versa.
+You can also use `--exclude={bar, foobar.py}` for multiple patterns.
    ```
-   rsync -avzhP user@host:/home/user/foo /workspace
+   rsync -avzhP user@host:/home/user/foo /workspace --exclude bar --exclude foobar.py
    ```
 #### 2. lftp
    When you want to connect to the server and transfer the files, first connect to the server: